Multimodal Fake News Video Explanation: Dataset, Analysis and Evaluation: Experiments

-We perform experiments on FakeNVE and use 85:5:10 split to create train (3070), validation (182), and test (362) sets.
-We employed BLEU (B1, B2, B3, B4)~\cite{papineni2002bleu}, ROUGE-L~\cite{denkowski2014meteor}, METEOR ~\cite{lin2004rouge}, and CIDEr~\cite{vedantam2015cider} as evaluation metrics for model explanation effectiveness.
-CIDEr assesses how well model generates concurrent text explanations considering the weights of each n-tuple in the descriptions.
-Simultaneously, we measured the model's predictive power using accuracy (Acc.), macro precision (Prec.), macro recall (Rec.), and macro F1 scores (F1).
+We conduct experiments on FakeVE and use an 8:1:1 split to create training (2138), validation (267), and test (267) sets.
+We selected several standard metrics for evaluating the performance of generated explanations.
+These include 1) BLEU \cite{37} (BLEU-1, BLEU-2, BLEU-3, BLEU-4), which measures the similarity between the generated text and the reference text, 2) ROUGE \cite{38} (ROUGE-1, ROUGE-2, ROUGE-L), which evaluates the similarity between the generated summary and the reference summary, 3) METEOR \cite{31}, which assesses explanation quality using synonym matching strategies, and 4) SentBERT\cite{26}, which uses Sentence-BERT to embed modal similarity between reference and generated explanations in the space.

-We utilized the BART-base-Chinese model~\cite{lewis2019bart} provided by huggingface as the backbone of ours.
-In practice, title text and OCR text were unified to 224 through either padding or truncation operations.
-The maximum number of video frames captured was 80, and each image was processed via pooling as image source information.
-The feature dimension was uniformed at 768.
-The training hyper-parameters are set as follows: $\alpha_{1}$=0.2, $\alpha_{2}$=0.8.
-We adopted AdamW~\cite{loshchilov2018fixing} as the optimizer, with a learning rate of 1e-3 for GCN layers and a learning rate of 1e-4 for BART.
-The batch size was set to 10, and the maximum epoch number for model training was limited to 15.
+We adopt the bart-base model \cite{32} provided by huggingface as the backbone of our model.
+In practice, we concatenate all modal texts, unified to 312 by padding or truncation operations.
+The feature dimension D is set to 768 and the maximum number of intercepts we allow to be extracted from the image is set to 55.
+We used AdamW \cite{3} as the optimizer and set the learning rate to 1e-3 for the GCN layer and 1e-4 for BART.
+The batch size is set to 16 and the maximum number of epochs for model training is set to 15.